meteor/meteor/content/ui-ux.md

 <img src="images/galaxy-placeholders.png">

-<h4 id="styleguide-and-loading">Using the styleguide to prototype loading state</h4>
+<h4 id="styleguide-and-loading">Using the style guide to prototype loading state</h4>

 Loading states are notoriously difficult to work on visually as they are by definition transient and often are barely noticeable in a development environment where subscriptions load almost instantly.

-This is one reason why being able to achieve any state at will in the [component styleguide](#styleguides) is so useful.
-As our reusable component `listsShow` simply chooses to render based on its `todosReady` argument and does not concern itself with a subscription, it is trivial to render its loading state in a styleguide.
+This is one reason why being able to achieve any state at will in the [component style guide](#styleguides) is so useful.
+As our reusable component `listsShow` simply chooses to render based on its `todosReady` argument and does not concern itself with a subscription, it is trivial to render its loading state in a style guide.

 <h3 id="pagination">Pagination</h3>